Carnoraptor/Carnoraptor/README.md

+# Notice: this page is currently under construction.
+It's bland now, but bear with me as I renovate it

 # Hey!
 ## I'm Carnoraptor - I love all things computer science, but my main passions lie in game development and theory